nikhil-kharbanda/NFTCollect/README.md

   To apply for the developer role at Shopify

 ## Run
   npm run seeds, then npm run start for local run.
-Use the link (https://nftc-collect.herokuapp.com/) to run the app itself
+  You can see a sample of this website here: https://nftcollect.herokuapp.com/

+Sample username: Nick
+Sample password: 123456789

 ## About the developer
   nikhil-kharbanda <br >